erictamminga/memory/readMe.md

 Parts of game
 Display Instructions for game
 Display Loading image
-Build a table in html
+*Build a grid in html
-Get 10 new Images from API Call on each reload load into array Get one top card Image
+*Get 20 new Images from API Call on each reload load into array Get one top card Image
 Duplicate Each Image
-Arrange Images in a Grid 5x4
+*Arrange Images in a Grid 5x4
-Randomize Images (shuffle function) give Each card a on off "up down value" (rotate on y axis) Event Listener on each "Card"
+Randomize Images (shuffle function)
+*give Each card a on off "up down value" (rotate on y axis) Event Listener on each "Card"
 Button to restart